 Prepare correct documentation and identification

 The documentation required can vary dramatically depending on the supplier.
-We require full UK Licence with D1 Category.
+We do not require a full UK Licence with D1 Category.
 Additionally we will ask for the following:

 - Photocard Licence

 - Proof of address (e.g. utility bill, bank statement, etc.)

 - One additional document (e.g. proof of address, passport, credit card, etc.)

 - UK Licence holders must complete a licence check

 - Non-UK licence holders must bring a passport or National ID Card